jane-alesi/js-chess-engine/SECURITY.md

 ### **Development Guidelines**
 1. **Keep Dependencies Updated**: Regular updates to latest secure versions
+2. **Use Overrides**: Force secure versions of transitive dependencies
-2. **Minimize Dependencies**: Only include necessary packages
+3. **Minimize Dependencies**: Only include necessary packages
-3. **Audit Before Release**: Security audit before any release
+4. **Audit Before Release**: Security audit before any release
-4. **Monitor Advisories**: Subscribe to security advisories for used packages
+5. **Monitor Advisories**: Subscribe to security advisories for used packages

 ### **Reporting Security Issues**
 If you discover a security vulnerability: